Whistler's Mother: In popular culture

 The painting has been featured or mentioned in numerous works of fiction and within pop culture.
-These include films such as Sing and Like It (1934), the Donald Duck short Donald's Diary (1954), The Fortune Cookie (1966), The Rocky Horror Picture Show (1975), Babette's Feast (1986), Bean (1997), I Am Legend (2007), and Cloudy with a Chance of Meatballs 2 (2013).
+These include films such as Sing and Like It (1934), The Secret Life of Walter Mitty (1947), the Donald Duck shorts Early to Bed (1941) & Donald's Diary (1954), The Fortune Cookie (1966), The Rocky Horror Picture Show (1975), Babette's Feast (1986), The Naked Gun 2½: The Smell of Fear (1991), Bean (1997), The Tigger Movie (2000), Looney Tunes: Back in Action (2003), I Am Legend (2007), and Cloudy with a Chance of Meatballs 2 (2013).

-English rock musician John Lennon used a self-portrait modeled after the painting on the cover of his 1975 compilation album Shaved Fish.

 It has been mentioned in television episodes of The Simpsons ("Rosebud", "The Trouble with Trillions", and "The Burns and the Bees").

+"Whistler's Mother" is the twentieth episode of the first season of the American television satirical sitcom Arrested Development.

 The painting is mentioned in Vladimir Nabokov's novel Lolita.

-The painting is mentioned in part six of Don Delillo's novel Underworld.

-In a four-part episode of the Underdog cartoon series (Parts 69-72 in the series) entitled "Whistler's Father", Underdog is assigned to stand guard in a museum to prevent the theft of a valuable painting called Whistler's Father.

-The film The Naked Gun 2½: The Smell of Fear (1991) features the shape of the painting as a birthmark that is used to identify a character after he is replaced with an "evil double."

-The painting is central to the plot of the comedy film Bean (1997), in which Mr. Bean accidentally defaces it during its repatriation to the United States and secretly replaces it with a poster.
+The painting is central to the plot of the 1997 comedy film Bean, in which Mr. Bean accidentally defaces it during its repatriation to the United States and secretly replaces it with a poster.

-The painting was featured in America's Next Top Model, Cycle 5 to inspire the photoshoots for Olay's Quench body lotion, in a modern interpretation of the classical artwork.

-Fred Armisen's character Karl Cowperthwaite frequently mentions the painting in season 4 of the TV show Last Man on Earth.

-Cole Porter’s Anything Goes lists the painting in the song "You're the Top".

 Actor Hurd Hatfield toured internationally several times with the play Son of Whistler's Mother by playwright Maggie Williams.

-The movie Sneakers (1992) features two characters code-named Whistler and Mother, played by David Strathairn and Dan Aykroyd, respectively.

 Between 1959 and 2021, the Douglas A-26 Invader serial number 41-39401 was either flown or displayed with the name of Whistler's Mother.
 It featured a reproduction of the painting on the nose.

+An imitation of the painting with a unique character can be seen in the credits of Wallace & Gromit: Vengeance Most Fowl.

 In music

 Whistler, and particularly this painting, had a profound effect on Claude Debussy, a contemporary French composer.
 In 1894, Debussy wrote to violinist Eugène Ysaÿe describing his Nocturnes as "an experiment in the different combinations that can be obtained from one color – what a study in grey would be in painting."
 Whether Debussy used the term color to refer to orchestration or harmony, critics have observed "shades" of a particular sound quality in his music.

+in the popular standard You're the Top by Cole Porter the painting is listed as "You're Whistler's mama".

+The subject of the painting is referenced as "Mama Whistler" in the lyrics of the Neil Diamond song Done Too Soon.